QuickBooks Blog

 It’s important to note that different crowdfunding platforms have different rules, target audiences, and approaches.
 Do your research to choose the site that best suits your crowdfunding needs.

-3. Launch your campaign
+3. Pitch and launch your campaign

 Regardless of which crowdfunding website you choose, it should walk you through the steps to input your information and publish your campaign.
 Since you’ve already laid the groundwork, filling in the various fields should be relatively straightforward.